 How to Increase Mobile App Engagement - Complete Guide

-What is mobile app engagement
+What is mobile app engagement?

 We cannot consider the process of user engagement in mobile apps without discussing the basics.
-There are four main stages in the application lifecycle: attraction, engagement, monetization, and retention.
+There are four main stages in the application life cycle: attraction, engagement, monetization, and retention.

 Mobile app engagement metrics

-Before going any further, it is necessary to analyze the behavior of your users in the application.
+And before going any further, it is necessary to analyze the behavior of your users in the application.
 Consider the following questions:

 Mobile applications marketing

-- The channels to attract the audience;
+a few channels to attract the audience;

-- Referral system – bonuses for attracting users, virtual currency, etc..
+referral system (bonuses for attracting users, virtual currency, etc.).